dietergeboers/powerplant-coding-challenge/README.md

 Use any client (postman is what I used) able to send raw post requests to my application listening on the endpoint http://localhost:8888/productionplan .

+# Misc:

+This project is created by dieter geboers in Visual studio 2022 using [minimal api's](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0)